MOBATSim/MOBATSim/README.md

 <a name="contribution"></a>

-**We would like to acknowledge the help and support in the development of MOBATSim of the following contributors:** Sheng Ding, Manuel Schirmer, Johannes Pintscher, Laura Slabon, Qianwei Yang, Qihang Shi, Wenkai Wu, Maoxuan Zhao, Erik Noack, Fabian Hart, Müjdat Korkmaz, Marta Valdes Martin, Mustafa Saraoğlu
+**We would like to acknowledge the help and support in the development of MOBATSim of the following contributors:** Sheng Ding, Manuel Schirmer, Johannes Pintscher, Laura Slabon, Qianwei Yang, Qihang Shi, Wenkai Wu, Maoxuan Zhao, Erik Noack, Fabian Hart, Müjdat Korkmaz, Marta Valdes Martin, Mustafa Saraoğlu.
+Please refer to the CONTRIBUTORS.md file for a more detailed list of contributions.

 <a name="gettingstarted"></a>